php-dev-br/laravel-doc-pt-br/queues.md

 <a name="dispatching-jobs"></a>
 ## Dispatching Jobs

-Once you have written your job class, you may dispatch it using the `dispatch` method on the job itself.
-The arguments passed to the `dispatch` method will be given to the job's constructor:
+Once you have written your job class, you may dispatch it using the `dispatch` helper.
+The only argument you need to pass to the `dispatch` helper is an instance of the job:

     <?php